johnakwei/Coursera/Statistical_Inference/README.md

 ##### Files Included:

 * StatisticalInferenceCourseProject.Rmd
-* Description: Inferenctial Analysis of an Exponential Distribution
+* Description: Inferential Analysis of an Exponential Distribution
 * StatisticalInferenceCourseProjectPart2.Rmd
 * Description: Effects of Supplements on Tooth Growth of Guinea Pigs